dimakomplekt/hash_table/README.md

    5.8 ↪️ Implementing helper function for linear probing of repeated hashes ❌
    5.9 🗝️ Implementing function to insert a key of any type into the data structure ⏳
    5.10 💾 Implementing function to insert a value of any type into the data structure ⏳
-   5.11 🧩 Implementing functions, macros, and generics for wrapping setter into a universal form, e.g.:
+   5.11 🧩 Implementing functions, macros, and generics for wrapping setter into a universal form, e.g. ❌

    ```c
    ht_add(&table,